ssjswaraj/LLM-and-NLP/Llama 2 (QLoRA) with Guanaco Database Using Transformer Fine Tune/README.md

 4. **Implement LoRA**:
    - Integrate the LoRA technique to fine-tune the pre-trained model.
 This involves adapting the weights of the model using low-rank matrix factorization, which enhances the model's adaptability with minimal additional parameters.

-5. **Set Up Training Arguments**:
+5. **Train the Model**:
+   - Use the `Trainer` class to initialize a trainer with the quantized and LoRA-adapted model, training arguments, and tokenized dataset.
    - Define training arguments, including parameters such as learning rate, batch size, number of epochs, and logging steps.

-6. **Initialize Trainer**:
-   - Use the `Trainer` class to initialize a trainer with the quantized and LoRA-adapted model, training arguments, and tokenized dataset.

-7. **Train the Model**:
    - Train the model using the `train` method of the `Trainer` class.
    - Generate responses using the trained model.